-I’ve been on one diet or another ever since I nearly doubled my size when I gained 80 pounds between my 14th and 15th birthdays.
-Name any diet (or weight-loss scheme), and chances are I’ve tried (and failed) at least once.
+I’ve been on one diet or another ever since I nearly doubled in size when I gained 80 pounds between my 14th and 15th birthdays.
+Name any diet (or weight-loss scheme), and chances are I’ve tried (and failed) it at least once.
+For years, I was the epitome of an emotional eater with yo-yo weight fluctuations.

-For years, I was the epitome of an emotional eater with yo-yo weight fluctuation.
-And holidays were the worst!
+Holidays were the worst!
 Succulent displays of forbidden foods were tempting enough.
 But add pressure from “well-meaning” family and friends, and we’re talking willpower overload.
 It didn’t seem to matter that I was still stretching cotton to its limit.

 “You’re losing too fast.
 Your face is too thin.
 I made this especially for you.
 One little bite won’t hurt.
 No one will notice the extra pounds if you wear a sweater.
 You can restart your diet on Monday…next month…next year.
 Who are you trying to be?“